TheNewYorkerFlute/starter-research-group/content/post/20-12-01-wowchemy-prize/index.md

 ---
-title: New preprint: Non-Abelian gauge invariance from dynamical decoupling
+title: New preprint Non-Abelian gauge invariance from dynamical decoupling

 date: 2020-12-01
 ---